akanksha2507/Graph-Mining-Project/README.md

 # GraphMiningFinalProject

-For Finding out the influential nodes in documents using graph inluence maximization algorithms.
+For Finding out the influential keywords in documents using graph inluence maximization algorithms.